Cydectin (topical moxidectin)

 How/where do I apply it?

-Using an oral syringe is easiest to draw up and dispense, below the knee and hock
+Using an oral syringe is easiest to draw up and dispense, below the knee and hock.

 Where can I get Cydectin from?